-If a vehicle breaks down it will be removed from the course and will not be allowed to re-enter the course (if a vehicle stalls, or ingests a cone, etc., it will be allowed to restart and re-enter the course where it went off, but no work may be performed on the vehicle).
-If the car stalls and cannot be restarted without external assistance, the track workers will push the car clear of the track.
-At that time, two (2) team members may retrieve the car under direction of the track workers.
+If a vehicle breaks down it will be removed from the course and will not be allowed to re-enter the course.
+If a vehicle stalls, or ingests a cone, etc., it will be allowed to restart and re-enter the course where it went off, but no work may be performed on the vehicle.
+If a car stalls and cannot be restarted without external assistance, the track workers will push the car clear of the track.
+At the discretion of event officials, two (2) team members may retrieve the car under direction of the track workers.